 Choosing a new treatment for your child can be difficult.
 So remember, if you have any questions about the infusion process, be sure to talk to your child’s doctor.

 Your child’s healthcare provider should do blood tests before your child starts receiving ACTEMRA and every 4 to 8 weeks during treatment to check for changes in his or her blood test results (including low neutrophil count, low platelet count, and increase in certain liver function tests).
-Your child should not receive ACTEMRA if some results are too low or too high.
+Your child should not receive ACTEMRA if your child's neutrophil and platelet counts are too low or liver function test levels are too high.
 Your child’s healthcare provider may stop your child’s ACTEMRA treatment for a period of time if needed because of changes in these blood test results.
 Your child may also have changes in blood cholesterol levels.
 Your child's healthcare provider should do blood tests to check your child’s cholesterol levels 4 to 8 weeks after your child starts receiving ACTEMRA and then every 6 months after that.

 Before reading more, please see the Important Side Effect Information for ACTEMRA

 This information does not take the place of talking with your healthcare provider about your medical condition or your treatment.